Lesson 3: Why We Count

 - Draw attention to the classroom calendar.
 Ask students to count the number of months until Census Day, April 1, 2010.

-- Explain that the census uses questions to learn about the residents of the Commonwealth of the Northern Mariana Islands.
-The questions will help the government learn more about the people who live in CNMI, such as their age, sex, and how many people live in each household.
-The government then uses this information to decide what new services the people of the commonwealth need.
+- Explain that the census uses questions to learn about the residents of Guam.
+The questions will help the government learn about the people who live on Guam, such as their age, sex, and how many live in each household.
+The government then uses this information to decide what new services the people of Guam need.

 - Tell students that they are going to create an advertisement similar to the one they saw earlier in the magazine or newspaper.
 The advertisement will communicate information about the importance of participating in the census.
 Students will share their advertisements with their families.